EU Farm to Fork Strategy – making healthier diets the easy choiceanasikas

 The host of front-of-pack nutritional labelling schemes which have emerged across Europe in recent years have the potential to confuse consumers and create trade barriers and additional costs.
 They are a prime example of the consequences of a lack of EU-wide direction which fragments the single market and compromises EU competitiveness.

 We need an EU-wide, harmonised, evidence-based front-of-pack nutrition labelling scheme that meets the dietary needs of all EU citizens.
-As UNESDA, we could support the establishment of a voluntary system that is developed under an EU governance model and able to be scaled across the block in line with existing legislation.
+As UNESDA, we could support the establishment of a voluntary system that is developed under an EU governance model and able to be scaled across the EU in line with existing legislation.
 To be successful, the scheme must be relevant, informative and meaningful – helping consumers to choose lower sugar/calorie options if they wish, while also incentivising producers to reformulate.

 In short, regardless of when the European Commission’s Farm to Fork strategy appears, what is more important than ever in the current context is that it places European consumers and businesses at its very heart – upholding the single market, streamlining costs and efficiencies to promote competitiveness, and driving effective, evidence-based action right across the EU food chain.